Urobotos/Sandworm/CONTRIBUTING.md

 ### 4️⃣ Make your changes and save them as a commits:
 - Open the file (that you want to edit) and click on the ✏️ pencil icon (edit file).
-- Save changes as commit (via commit button, or ctrl+s).
+- After editing save changes as commit (via commit button, or ctrl+s).
 - Once you are satisfied with the changes, create a Pull Request (PR)<br><br>